Ladvien/rusty_key_labeler/README.md

 ## TODO
 - [x] Circular rotation of image index
-- [ ] Color per class
-- [ ] Customizable color per class
-- [ ] Bounding boxes automatically adjusted if hard to see

 - [ ] Highlight selected bounding box
 - [ ] Cmd+Z
 - [ ] HUD
+  - [ ] Name of current image, path to label, display class map
-- [ ] Adjustable bounding box thickness, etc.
+- [ ] Adjustable bounding box thickness, color, etc.
+  - [ ] If no `class_color_map` is provided, then classic colors are mapped at startup.
+- [ ] Bounding boxes automatically adjusted if hard to see
 - [ ] Image automatically fits to screen on load